Need to talk? Call 1800 882 436.

 • has a more serious case of chickenpox

-Some children are given antiviral medication for chickenpox.
+Some children are given antiviral medicines for chickenpox.

 The best protection against chickenpox is vaccination.
 This will stop most children from getting chickenpox.

-Immunisation will also help stop your child from getting shingles when they’re older.
+Immunisation will also prevent your child getting shingles when they're older.

 To locate a health service where you can have your child vaccinated, visit our Service Finder tool.